Bike Handling Tips- Ride SMART

 - Scan behind you.
 This takes a little practice, but before you ever turn or change lanes you should be scanning behind you.
 This means to glance behind you to make sure there are no upcoming vehicles or bicyclists before you turn, just like you would if you were operating a vehicle.

 - Signal your intentions.
 Hand signals are a vital communication tool, and you should use them as much as possible to show those around you where you are going.
 Remember though, as you are beginning it is more important to feel safe with your hands on your brakes than it is to signal.
 Signaling is great, but never mandatory.

-Leave enough room in front of you to avoid other riders, vehicles and hazards.
-Ride outside the door zone, and move off the road or trail when stopping.
+- Leave enough room in front of you to avoid other riders, vehicles and hazards.

 ACT SAFELY AND PREDICTABLY

 - Ride in a straight line.

 - Be courteous and a good bike ambassador.